pythonanywhere/help_pages/articles/ASGIAPI.md

 # Disclaimer

-Deployment of ASGI-based (and other async) websites on PythonAnywhere is an experimental feature that is possible to use, but not guaranteed to work yet.
+Deployment of ASGI-based (and other async) websites on PythonAnywhere is an experimental feature.
 Some important limitations to know about:

- * HTTPS is only available on default PythonAnywhere subdomains (e.g. `username.eu.pythonanywhere.com`)
+ * HTTPS is only available on default PythonAnywhere subdomains (e.g. `username.eu.pythonanywhere.com`).
- * There is no support for static file mappings
+ * There is no support for static file mappings.
- * There is no support for HTTP password
+ * There is no support for HTTP password.
- * There is no web UI for creating and managing ASGI websites -- it's API-only
+ * There is no web UI for creating and managing ASGI websites -- it's API and command-line only.
- * We do not guarantee that the API interface will remain the same.
+ * We do not guarantee that the command line syntax and the API interface will remain the same.

 If you are brave enough to try it, here is a quick guide how to do it using our API.

-**Note** if you're just getting started with ASGI-based sites, we recommend that you set them up using our `pa` command-line tool.
+**Note:** if you're just getting started with ASGI-based sites on PythonAnywhere, we recommend that you set them up using our `pa` command-line tool.
 This provides the same functionality as the API, but wrapped up so that you can quickly and easily use it from Bash.
 The API is generally only a better option if you're trying to automate things.

-We have some help pages on using the `pa` command-line tool:
+We have some help pages on using the `pa` command-line tool, and we suggest that you go through at least one of these first before trying to use the API:

 * [FastAPI](/pages/FastAPI)
 * [FastHTML](/pages/FastHTML)